-Navigator auditing, metadata, lineage, policies, and analytics all support multi-cluster deployments managed by a single Cloudera Manager instance.
-So if you have five clusters, all centrally managed by a single Cloudera Manager, you see all this information in a single Navigator data management UI.
-In the metadata part of the UI, Navigator provides technical metadata that tracks the specific cluster from which the data is derived.
+Navigator auditing, metadata, lineage, policies, and analytics all support multi-cluster deployments that are managed by a single Cloudera Manager instance.
+So if you have five clusters, all centrally managed by a single Cloudera Manager, you'll see all this information within a single Navigator data management UI.
+In the metadata portion of the UI, Navigator also tracks the specific cluster the data comes from with the Cluster technical metadata property.